Intro to OOP, Encapsulation, Factory Functions, and Closure

 console.log(friendsManager.friends)

-Side Note on this:
+Side Note on this

-When used as method of an object, this refers to the object that invokes the method.
+When used as method of an object,

 Designing A Consistent and Predictable Interface — 5 minutes